 - Creation of job opportunities; - Expectation that ACWA Power will invest in community projects; - Improvement in the power supply and reduction in the cost of electricity; - Concerns on the reduction of grazing land within the Wind Farm; and - Impacts relating to noise and dust generation.

-At the end of 60 days EBRD disclosure period and 120 days ADB disclosure period, a public consultation and disclosure report will be developed based on additional consultation and feedback undertaken during the disclosure period.
+An ESIA Public Consultation & Disclosure Report4 was prepared at the end of the 60 days EBRD disclosure period and 120 days ADB disclosure period.
+This report is based on the additional consultations and feedback undertaken during the disclosure period.